chaofengc/IQA-PyTorch/ResultsCalibra/ResultsCalibra.md

 <a name="fn8">[8]</a> Since official matlab code is not available, we use the implement of IQA-Optimization for comparation.
 The differences are described as follows.
 After modifying the above implementation, the results are basically the same.
 1. we use interpolation to transform the image to 256*256 and then back to the image size after calculating VSMap in the SDSP function
 2. rgb2lab's function is slightly different
-3. the range of ours is -127~128 when constructing SDMap, and the value of optimization is -128~127
+3. the range of ours is -127 to 128 when constructing SDMap, and the value of optimization is -128 to 127
 4. different down-sampling operations

+<a name="fn9">[9]</a> We use Y-channel of YCBCR images as input of original CW-SSIM matlab script.
+The number of level is 4 and orientation is 8.